Looking for things to do around Coupeville? Check out these feature articles written about Whidbey Island.

 Island County Transit (free on Whidbey Island), connections to other Counties: http://www.islandtransit.org/

-Thrift Shop Hop Like to search for treasures?
+Thrift Shop Hop.
+Like to search for treasures?
 There are very good thrift stores in Oak Harbor, Langley, Coupeville and Freeland.
-Here are two of my favorites: Island Thrift in Oak Harbor (Map) and WAIF Thrift in Freeland (Map).
+Here are two favorites: Island Thrift in Oak Harbor (Map) and WAIF Thrift in Freeland (Map).

 Check out this map of Whidbey Island http://www.visitwhidbey.com/image-map.html